Universal bound on the Lyapunov spectrum of quantum master equations: Examples

 \section{Examples}

-We discuss three examples respectively illustrating the existence of completely positive semigroups saturating the bound (\ref{main:2p_ineq}), that of a completely positive solution of a non-completely positive semigroup saturating (\ref{main:c_ineq}) and finally the saturation of (\ref{main:c_ineq}) by a positive solution generated by a positive semigroup.
+We discuss three examples.
+The first example shows the existence of completely positive semigroups that saturate the bound (\ref{main:2p_ineq}).
+The second example includes the construction of a positive semigroup that contains a completely positive element which saturates (\ref{main:c_ineq}).
+Finally, the third example illustrates the saturation of (\ref{main:c_ineq}) by a positive element of a positive semigroup.